Jacobecrosby/bruit/README.md

 ```
 bruit train
 ```
 An input file is optional!
-This usees the `paths.yaml` config to find the preprocessed file.
+This uses the `paths.yaml` config to find the preprocessed file.
 If you want to train on separate file, use the optional input command.
 ```
 bruit train -i /path/to/<optional-input>.npz
 ```